Geography of Lazistan

 Landscape and Climate

-Lazistan is characterized by dramatic topography: lush green mountains rise steeply from the Black Sea shoreline, reaching heights of over 3,000 meters in the Kaçkar Mountain range.
-The region receives some of the highest rainfall in Turkey — over 2,200mm annually in some areas — creating a landscape of dense temperate rainforests, rushing rivers, and misty valleys.
-The climate is mild and humid along the coast, becoming cooler and more alpine in the highlands.
+Lazistan is defined by extreme topography.
+Lush green mountains rise steeply from the Black Sea shoreline, reaching heights of over 3,000 meters in the Kau00e7kar Mountain range within just a few kilometers of the coast.
+The region receives some of the highest rainfall in Turkey, exceeding 2,200 millimeters annually in some areas, creating a landscape of dense temperate rainforests, rushing rivers, and misty valleys that feel almost tropical in their intensity.

 Key Cities and Towns